Water Sports: Water QWOP (2023)

 In the initial run, rewards were exclusively based on the speed of the bucket, neglecting other factors.
 Agents were limited to observing the position, rotation, and velocity of the bucket.
 Their actions were determined by discrete key presses, with a total of six available controls.
 The corresponding configuration file (.yaml) can be found in the config folder of the Unity setup.
 Notably, the agent demonstrated visible improvement within this setup, indicating progress in achieving optimal performance.

 Upon conducting a more thorough analysis, it became apparent that due to a bug affecting the rewards attributed to the water being tossed and the subsequent average calculation, the agent's behavior became excessively reliant on the speed of the bucket.
-This unintended outcome manifested as the observed "shaky-shakey" behavior.
+This unintended outcome manifested as the observed "shaky-shaky" behavior.
 Consequently, it was necessary to fine-tune both the observation inputs and reward system in order to correct this issue and achieve the desired behavior from the agent.

 Runs 2-4: Reward & Episode Length